octopress/social/README.md

 # Octopress Social

-Easy social sharing on Twitter, Facebook, and Google+ with fancy buttons or plain-old links.
+Easy social features from Twitter, Facebook, and Google+ with fancy buttons or plain-old links.

 ## Installation